aimms/user-guide/aimms-ide/Aimms/Security/User Managament/Enumerating_Users_and_User_Gro.rst

 *	``SecurityGetUsers(``  user-set [,group] [,level] ``)``
 *	``SecurityGetGroups(``  group-set ``)``

 The argument group is a string, the argument level an element in the set ``AllAuthorizationLevels`` , while the output arguments user-set and group-set must be set-identifiers.

 When specified in a call to ``SecurityGetUsers``  the group and level arguments serve as filters, filling user-set with only those users names that are member of the given group and/or posses the given authorization level.

 **Learn more about**

-*	 Search for SecurityGetUsers (Function Reference)
+*	:any:`SecurityGetUsers`
-*	 Search for SecurityGetGroups (Function Reference)
+*	:any:`SecurityGetGroups`